Six new cases of coronavirus in Kerry | Radio Kerry

 There are six new cases of coronavirus in Kerry.

-That’s according to the latest figures from the Health Protection Surveillance Centre released this evening.
+That’s according to the latest figures from the Health Protection Surveillance Centre released last evening.

-Across the country in the past 24 hours, 10 more people have died after contracting COVID-19.
+They also showed that across the country, 10 more people have died after contracting COVID-19, and there are 200 new confirmed cases of the illness.

-The latest victims involve eight men and two women; six deaths were in the east of the country, three in the northwest, and one in the south.
+The latest COVID-19 victims are eight men and two women; six deaths were in the east of the country, three in the northwest, and one in the south; the average age was 77.

 There have now been 46 COVID-19 related deaths in Ireland.

-The Health Protection Surveillance Centre has been informed of 200 new cases of COVID-19 in Ireland as at 1pm today, bringing to 2,615 the total number of confirmed cases in Ireland.
+The Health Protection Surveillance Centre was informed of 200 new cases of COVID-19 in Ireland yesterday, bringing to 2,615 the total number of confirmed cases.

 The average age of confirmed cases is 47 years.

+In Kerry there are now 53 cases, up six from Saturday’s 47 confirmed cases, while there are 55 in Limerick.

-564 cases or 26% have been hospitalised, and of those, 77 cases have been admitted to Intensive Care Units.
+Nationally, 564 cases or 26% have been hospitalised, and of those, 77 cases have been admitted to Intensive Care.

 506 cases are healthcare workers.